SMSourov/BingWallpaperPs/README.md

 ## BingWallpaperPs
-Download Bing wallpaper via powershell.
+Download Bing wallpaper via powershell 7.

 As this is a Powershell file, Powershell has to be installed in order to run this script file.